jest-community/vscode-jest/README.md

 By default, jest command is executed in default shell ('cmd' for windows, '/bin/sh' for non-windows).
 Users can use the `"jest.shell"` setting to either pass the path of another shell (e.g. "/bin/zsh") or a LoginShell config, basically a shell path and login arguments (e.g. `{"path": "/bin/bash", "args": ["--login"]}`)

 Note the LoginShell is only applicable for non-windows platform and could cause a bit more overhead.

+<a id="auto-fallback-login-shell"></a>
+_Note_: If detected shell env issue, such as `node: command not found` or `npm: no such file or directory`, the extension will fallback to a login shell to ensure tests can run correctly.
+If will try to auto generate a login shell configuration based on the `jest.shell` setting, otherwise, it will use the default `bash` login-shell.
+Currently supported auto-fallback shells are `bash`, `zsh`, `fish`.
 ### Debug Config

 This extension looks for jest specific debug config (`"vscode-jest-tests"` or `"vscode-jest-tests.v2"`) in the following order: